hryuk/react-awesome-router/README.md

 You can also define Route guards.
 Guards are Objects with two members:

 - **middleware**: A function returning a boolean.
-A router object is provided as first param, wich allows the middleware to access the same resources as the useLocation hook.
+A router object is provided as first param, which allows the middleware to access the same resources as the useLocation hook.
 If middleware returns true, the router will render the route component.
 - **fallback**: A JSX component that will be rendered when the middleware returns false.

 Guards are defined as an optional Route property.